-By the end of the course the students:
+By the end of the course the students should be able to:

 - CO 1.
 To appreciate woman's point of view regarding life. - CO 2.
 To understand the life of a woman in patriarchal society of India. - CO 3.
 To understand distinct features of women's writing.